sushantmimani/reverse-proxy/README.md

 ## Assumptions

-*   Threshold for slow requests is assumed to be .5 seconds.
+*   Threshold for slow endpoints is assumed to be .5 seconds.
 This means that any request that takes more than .5 seconds is classified as a slow request.
 *   The user is aware of the NextBus API contracts listed here
 *       http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf